wongbart/DailyChange/README.md

 # DailyChange
-Provides the daily change for any given stocks
+Provides the daily change for any given stocks.
+Code coming soon.